 How to Winterize Your Teardrop Trailer

-If you have a teardrop trailer with a water system, it’s important to prepare the system for winter.
-As temps drop below freezing, any water that is left in the plumbing lines or in the pump will freeze and expand, potentially causing damage.
-This damage will present as leaks come spring.
+If you have an Escapod Original TOPO Series teardrop trailer with a water system, it’s important to prepare the system for winter.
+As temps drop below freezing, any water that is left in the plumbing lines or in the pump may freeze and expand, potentially causing damage.
+This damage will present itself as leaks come spring.

 Below, we’ve outlined the step-by-step process that you’ll need to follow to winterize the water system on your Escapod.
 Before you begin, you'll want to gather some materials.

 What You'll Need

-- RV & Marine specific non-toxic antifreeze (we used Super Tech, found it from Walmart for ~$2/gallon)
+- 4 gallons of RV & Marine specific non-toxic antifreeze (we used Super Tech, found it at Walmart for ~$2/gallon)

 - Large Funnel